 Capturing the URLs That Generated 404 Errors to a Log File

-By default the logging of 404 requests of non-WordPress users, i.e. website visitors is disabled.
-Only that of the WordPress users is enabled.
+By default only the logging of 404 requests generated by WordPress users are logged.
 This document explains how to change the logging options.
-Note that all of the below logging options are available for the individual alerts 6007 and 6023.
+Note that all of the below logging options are available for the individual events 6007 and 6023.

 When the plugin detects a 404 request it also keeps a log of the URLs that were requested and generated a 404 HTTP error code.
 To either disable or enable the logging of 404 requests follow the below procedure:

-- Navigate to the Enable/Disable Alerts node in the WP Security Audit Log plugin menu.
+- Navigate to the Enable/Disable Events node in the WP Security Audit Log plugin menu.

 - Click the WordPress & Multisite Management tab.